-- Read Chapter 1 & 2 in your text, Unequal relations: An introduction to race, ethnic, and aboriginal dynamics in Canada (7th ed.). - As a result of your reading assignment write down at least three questions that you would want discussed further in class.
+- Read Chapter 1 & 2 in your text. - As a result of your reading assignment write down at least three questions that you would want discussed further in class.
 Bring these questions to class. - Prepare for a graded quiz based on the assigned readings. - Read this course outline and be prepared to discuss in class